#1 MCINTOSH (also #37)

 Carolina Red June – (also known as Red June, Red Juneating, and Georgia June).
 We have two Red Junes located in the Crossnore Heritage Orchard, Trees #13 and #35.
 Our Red Junes begin ripening in mid-July and continue for a few weeks.
 I saw my first Carolina Red June tree at Ernest Harmon’s farm in the Flat Springs community.

 The Carolina Red June is a longtime Southern favorite, and believed to have originated before 1800 in Tennessee.
-Fruit is small to medium with smooth, solid dark red skin and somewhat conical in shape.
-The juicy fine-grained flesh is white and sometimes stained with red striking when ripe.
-This early apple has an unusual high quality flavor and texture, making it a first choice for apple sauce, early summer pie making and even fresh eating.
+Fruit is small to medium with smooth, solid dark red skin and somewhat oblong in shape.
+The juicy fine-grained flesh is white and sometimes stained red when ripe.
+This early apple has an distinct high quality flavor and texture, making it a first choice for apple sauce, early summer pie making and even fresh eating.
 Very few older Carolina Red June trees remain in our area.
-However young trees have been sold by the Avery Extension Plant Sale and planted for years now.
-Please share with us your stories if you have some on the Carolina Red June.
-We can post them on this website if you wish.
+They may be short lived and they don’t become large trees.
+However new Carolina Red June trees are sold by the Avery Extension Plant Sale and have been planted for years now.
+Please share with us if you have some Carolina Red Junes.
+They are apples with a rich Southern heritage.

 #14 Fall Premium (Baird Farm) see # 6